(most common name)

 • 1925 - Canada established breeding standards which America also decided to adopt.

 • 1926–1960 - Canadian and American breeders selectively bred their ‘Holstein-Friesian’ to be a single-purpose dairy animal that provided the highest capacity for milk production ever known.

-• 1960’s – Europe began importing Canadian and American ‘Holstein-Friesians’ to either start, improve or transform their dual-purpose herds into single-purpose high-producing dairy herds.
+• 1960’s - Europe began importing Canadian and American ‘Holstein-Friesians’ to either start or improve their dairy herds, or to transform their dual-purpose herds into single-purpose high-producing dairy herds.

 • Finally, by 1983 — to avoid confusion with the European born-and-bred Holstein-Friesians — Canada and the US officially dropped ‘-Friesian’ from their breed name and formally began to use just the name ‘Holstein’.

 So, the Holstein you hear about now, which finally got a name for itself that everyone could agree on in 1983, is today a single-purpose high-producing dairy breed.
 And it is this breed — the Holstein (originating from the US and Canada) — that is, and has been, regularly used and imported worldwide to achieve high milk productivity.

 You can also go to: